 South Korea says it is battling 'second wave' of coronavirus

-Health authorities in South Korea said for the first time on Monday it is in the midst of a "second wave" of novel coronavirus infections focused around its densely populated capital, stemming from a holiday in May.
+Health authorities in South Korea said for the first time on Monday it is in the midst of a "second wave" of novel coronavirus infections around Seoul, driven by small but persistent outbreaks stemming from a holiday in May.
 The Korea Centers for Disease Control and Prevention (KCDC) had previously said South Korea's first wave had never really ended.

 At the end of February, South Korea reported a peak of more than 900 cases in a day, in the first large outbreak of the coronavirus outside of China.
 An intensive tracking and testing campaign reduced the numbers to single digits by late April.